ros2/ros2_documentation/source/Tutorials/Packaging-your-ROS-2-application-as-a-snap.rst

 Building the snap
 ^^^^^^^^^^^^^^^^^

-Now that we are all set up, let's build the snap:
+Now that you are all set up, let's build the snap:

 .. code-block:: bash